 Save on Staff

 You don’t need and you don't have to pay in-person staff and you also could consider the fact that integrating something like a chatbot into your business and customer service activities instead of another person behind the computer.
 You also might want to hire an overseas virtual assistant or a marketing specialist if you are looking for people who can handle customer service or other responsibilities on a 24-hour basis.

 By using e-commerce, there will be some starting costs to do with setting up your website and maintenance.
 For instance, joining a Shopify account into your current website, or even rebuilding it again.
 Shopify only costs a few thousand per year, and for this measly fee, you could also get to use and enjoy features that are built-in that will help you run the business more steadily.
 This is of utmost importance whereas you are already paying for a space to store supply and are willing to ship it from your location to other areas.

 Better Targeting & More Personalization

-Digital marketing and selling models like those that use e-commerce will let you gather, synthesize and use customer’s information and data in a way that’s more easy than traditional channels.
-This is mainly the case when you are contemplating on retention activities like customer loyalty programs which basically can track their buying habits more orderly which may offer the opportunity to target marketing and promotional efforts in a more precise way.
+Digital marketing and selling models like those that use e-commerce will let you gather, synthesize and use customers’ information and data in a way that’s easier than traditional channels.
+This is mainly the case when you are contemplating retention activities like customer loyalty programs which basically can track their buying habits more orderly which may offer the opportunity to target marketing and promotional efforts in a more precise way.